Meta Programming

 TBD

-Add a pragma that provides the compilation context and the project settings (think Visual Studio macros).
+Add a directive that provides the compilation context and the project settings (think Visual Studio macros).

 Project Setting | Description |